And all they that heard it wondered at those things, which were told them by the shepherds. Luke 2:18

-I can imagine the “wonder” going on in Bethlehem shortly after the birth of Christ.
+I can imagine the “wonder” happening in Bethlehem shortly after the birth of Christ.
 There was great wonder in the naming of this baby.
-Jesus, which means “salvation of God”, was not something someone like Joseph and Mary typically would have named their son.
+Jesus, which means “salvation of God” – it was not something someone like Joseph and Mary typically would have named their son.
 Talk about high hopes for your children!